MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup.md

 ## <a id="repositories"></a> Configure source repositories

 When you install or upgrade SQL Server, you get the latest version of SQL Server from your configured Microsoft repository.
-The quickstarts use the SQL Server 2017 Cumulatie Update **CU** respository.
-But you can instead configure the **GDR** repository or the **Preview (vNext)** respository.
+The quickstarts use the SQL Server 2017 Cumulative Update **CU** repository.
+But you can instead configure the **GDR** repository or the **Preview (vNext)** repository.
 For more information on repositories and how to configure them, see [Configure repositories for SQL Server on Linux](sql-server-linux-change-repo.md).

 > [!IMPORTANT]
 > If you previously installed a CTP or RC version of SQL Server 2017, you must remove the preview repository and register a General Availability (GA) one.
 For more information, see [Configure repositories for SQL Server on Linux](sql-server-linux-change-repo.md).